wp-plugins/better-shortcodes/readme.txt

 1. Settings Screen from Wordpress Admin.
 2. Ordering Shortcodes.
 3. Selecting shortcode using TinyMCE.
+4. Selected text wrapped in a theme shortcode!
+5. Selected a Complex Shortcode

 == Changelog ==

+= 2.0 =
+* Initial Installation bug fix (would not allow creation of shortcodes)
+* Only tested on Version 4.1.1

+= 1.4 =
+* Removed the Export Link in the admin menu - not quite there yet!

+= 1.3 =
+* Rewrote the plugin code for the new tinyMCE 4.0 level editor

+= 1.2 =
+* CSS fix for Chrome Browser (removes extra arrow in admin area)

+= 1.1 =
+* Added option to not close tag
+* Allow for more complicated Shortcodes with variable values
+* Added `Help` section to the Admin Page
+* Included JavaScript on edit and create pages only
+* Minor CSS fixes for the Admin Page

 = 1.0 =
 * First release

+== Upgrade Notice ==

+= 2.0 =
+* Initial Installation bug fix (would not allow creation of shortcodes)
+* Only tested on Version 4.1.1